 How do no-doc mortgages work?

-With no-doc mortgages, a borrower's income and financial information are verified through unusual measures that are different than the measures used to verify applications for traditional mortgages.
-For example, a buyer might be able to show proof of assets, bank statements and a letter from their accountant rather than a typical W-2.
+With no-doc mortgages, a borrower’s income and financial information are verified through unconventional measures that differ from those used to verify applications for traditional mortgages.
+For example, a buyer might be able to provide proof of assets, bank statements and a letter from their accountant, rather than a typical W-2.

-This type of loan saw a peak in popularity in the years preceding the 2007-2008 financial crisis, during a period when some lenders relaxed their underwriting processes by not taking the time to properly verify applicants’ income information.
-After that fiasco, no-doc mortgages became harder to find, and new regulations, such as the “ability-to-repay rule,” were introduced to protect lenders and buyers from unstable lending practices.
+This type of loan saw a peak in popularity in the years preceding the 2007 to 2008 financial crisis, during a period when some lenders relaxed their underwriting processes by not taking the time to properly verify applicants’ income information.

 » MORE: How to choose a mortgage lender